Jordan-Lee-Entertainment/elixire/README.md

 Here's some important notes while this is still a todo:

 - If you're proxying the instance (you should), enable host forwarding [like this](https://s.ave.zone/fjt.png).
-- If you get an error saying something like "route already registered", then you forgot to build the frontend, either disable it or cd to `frontend`, run `npm install` and then `npm run build:production`.
-You need a reasonably decent node version.
+- If you get an error saying something like "route already registered", then you forgot to build the frontend, either disable it or build the frontend. **You need a reasonably decent node version.**
 - Ensure that you redirect www to non-www or non-www to www or else the domain checking stuff won't be super happy (you'll not be able to fetch stuff properly).

 ## Tools

- - `utils/adduser.py` adds a new user.
+ - `utils/adduser.py` to add a new user into your instance.
  - `utils/deletefile.py` deletes a file.
  - `utils/stats.py` displays neat facts about your instance.
+ - `utils/resetpasswd.py` in the case a user wants to reset a password.
+ - `utils/renamefile.py` in the case you want to rename a file's shortname.

 # API Documentation